De-Clutter Right Now by Paring Down on These 10 Unnecessary Items

 I am a serious offender of this one, so I can say first-hand how much clutter old magazines bring.
 If you're keeping them around because you like a recipe, workout or article inside, rip it out and toss the magazine, says Annie Draddy, of Henry and Higby.
 Put those recipes in your new accordion folder (see Manuals and Misc.
 Papers) so you can access them whenever you want.

-If your Tupperware is overflowing like mine, it’s time to let.
+If your food-storage container drawer is overflowing like mine, it's time to let.
 It.
 Go.
-(I’m going to do this right now!).
+(I'm going to do this right now!).
 Separate all your pieces into tops and bottoms, matching each bottom to its top.
-Anything that doesn’t have one or the other should be tossed.
+Anything that doesn't have one or the other should be tossed.